 How I got Started With A Paleo Diet

 To give you a little background, I’ve suffered from Crohn’s disease for half of my lifetime.
 I was diagnosed with it when I was 18 years old.
 You can read more about my story here.
-In a nutshell, I went gluten and grain free about 5 years go.
-I went onto a strict paleo diet and the symptoms of my disease started to go away.
-Fast forward to today my Crohn’s disease is in remission and still don’t ever eat gluten.
+In a nutshell, I went gluten and grain free about 10 years go.
+I went on a strict elimination diet for a few months and then transitioned into a paleo diet.
+My daily pains and other symptoms started slowly going away.
+Fast forward to today, my Crohn’s disease is in remission.
+I don’t ever eat gluten but I do eat dairy and some other foods not allowed on the Paleo diet.
 As long as I avoid gluten, my Crohn’s symptoms stay away.
 I also have to be careful with managing stress and emotions because they can trigger a stress response in my body and cause multiple issue with my disease.
 Living with an autoimmune disease is a pretty complex thing.
 Add a family, children, work and activities to the mix and it can become a challenge at times to manage it all.
 I stopped following a strict paleo diet couple of years ago and this is why.

 Paleo Diet Is Too Restrictive